YunoHost-Apps/monitorix_ynh/doc/DISCLAIMER.md

 This application now uses the core-only feature of the backup.
 To keep the integrity of the data and to have a better guarantee of the restoration it is recommended to proceed as follows:

-- Stop Gitea service with this command:
+- Stop Monitorix service with this command:

 `systemctl stop monitorix.service`

-- Launch Gitea backup with this command:
+- Launch Monitorix backup with this command:

 `yunohost backup create --app monitorix`

 - Backup your data with your specific strategy (could be with rsync, borg backup or just cp).
 The data is generally stored in `/var/lib/monitorix`.
-- Restart Gitea service with theses command:
+- Restart Monitorix service with theses command:

 `systemctl start monitorix.service`